 A little effort now will pay big dividends in the future.
-Take the time to put together a succession plan to serve as a launching pad for the next auction.
+Take the time to put together a succession plan to serve as a launching pad for the next auction, whether you're organizing it again or handing it off to someone new.
 A succession plan not only makes the next auction easier to plan and coordinate, it also positions the auction to be more successful.

 While this activity is in the Close step, you'll be happy to learn you've been assembling everything you need while progressing through the previous steps.
 Now's the time to pull it all together and polish it off with additional notes and improvement ideas.
 Here are some things we recommend capturing in your succession plan:Lessons Learned